mingodad/unql/README.md

 Added a new function to allow open the xdj1 database with an already opened sqlite3 handler (see main.cpp example).

-Added an extra parameter to allow the LIKE operator to make case insensitive string comparisons.
+Added an extra parameter and keyword ILIKE to allow case insensitive string comparisons.

 Add code to detect if there is a transaction already in place before try to create one.